NeuralEnsemble/libNeuroML/how_to_contribute.md

 git branch -a
 ```

-you should have soemthing like:
+you should have something like:

 ```
 mattions@triton:libNeuroML(master*)$ git branch -a